PGCE Primary with Mathematics

 Students on all routes undertake studies in all elements of primary education; they extend their knowledge of learning and teaching, of the breadth and scope of the curriculum and the professional skills associated with high-quality teaching.
 These areas of understanding and skills are then applied to classroom practice during two assessed placements in schools.

 In addition, the mathematics route supports students in extending their knowledge and understanding of mathematics specific pedagogy.
 Drawing on international and national perspectives on mathematics teaching, students will explore key ideas and the latest research associated with primary mathematics education.
 Students will examine a wide repertoire of teaching approaches and consider how these support children’s learning of mathematics.
 Participants will develop their own practice through study, analysis and research, and where possible, will be supported in acquiring collaborative approaches to developing their practice.

 All of our PGCE programmes run in close partnership with a wide range of schools and educational settings to provide supportive placements where you can develop your skills as a reflective teacher.
 You will spend 120 days developing your understanding and skills through classroom practice.
-Subject to Government guidance, this includes 5 days pre-programme experience (under the direction of the programme) two assessed placements, one in the autumn term and a second in the spring/summer and a further three-week research based placement.
+Subject to Government guidance, this includes two assessed placements, one in the autumn term and a second in the spring/summer and a further three-week research based placement.